-These FAQs (frequently asked questions) should help you better understand what Risk Analysis Services does for its clients:
+These FAQs should help you better understand how Risk Analysis Services (“RAS”) works with its clients:

 How do your services work?

-How many years of data history should I preferably provide for a good loss projection?
+How many years of data history do you need for a good loss projection?

-Can you always provide good loss projections with 4 to 6 years of data?
+Can you always provide good loss projections with 4 to 6 or more years of data?

 Can you estimate my frequency of claims?

-How can you lower my cost of risk?
+How can you more specifically help lower my cost of risk?
 Three basic ways: 1) Identify sources of frequency and/or severity of losses.
-These lead to focused loss-control and risk-reduction policies and procedures; 2) Provide a more accurate and enterprise-specific loss trend picture to prospective insurance company underwriters so that they can confidently lower your rates and cost; 3) (related to 2) – Release you from the “conspiracy of averages” where your actual empirical risk trend components (including LDF’s) are more favorable than industry averages.
-This way you can benefit from reduced rates, based on your own rigorous systematic analysis; 4) Reduced risk management administration costs – your recurring risk analysis with C&C and our affiliates simplifies your risk evaluation analysis and data management time and expense.
+These lead to focused loss-control and risk-reduction policies and procedures; 2) Provide a more accurate and enterprise-specific loss trend picture to prospective insurance company underwriters so that they can confidently lower your rates and cost; 3) (related to 2) – Liberate you from the “conspiracy of averages” when your actual empirical risk trend components (including LDF’s) are more favorable than industry averages.
+You should benefit from reduced rates, based on rigorous systematic analysis we can provide; 4) Helping you focus on your recurring losses may help you reduce them in the future.
+5) Working with RAS may lower your risk management administration costs – simplifying your risk evaluation analysis and data management time and expense.

 What specifically do I need to provide to you?

-- For Frequency Loss Development (FLDF): Successive valuations of a given year’s reported number of claims on a common anniversary date, for at least 3-years of incurred loss data, and preferably for 4-6 incurred loss years;
+- For Incurred Loss Development (ILD): Loss runs (listings of all claims) for successive valuations of a given year’s reported losses on a common anniversary date, for at least 4-years (preferably 6 to 10 years, max 15) of incurred loss data.

-- For Paid Loss Development (PDF) – (which produces Loss Payout Development (LPD)): Successive valuations of a given year’s paid losses on a common anniversary date, for at least 3-years of paid loss data, and preferably for 4-6 paid loss years – if appropriate and available;
+- For Paid Loss Development (PLD) – which produces Loss Payout Development (LPD): Loss runs (listings of all claims) for successive valuations of a given year’s reported losses on a common anniversary date, for at least 4-years (preferably 6 to 10 years, max 15) of incurred and paid loss data.

 - For WC: number of employees or payroll;